 • Burning and throbbing

-• Swelling around ankles and calves
+• Swelling around the ankles and calves

 • General discomfort around varicose veins

-Today we will talk about an important factor that may affect your varicose veins: temperature.
-Read below to find out how heat and cold can impact your varicose veins.
+Read below to learn how heat and cold can impact your varicose veins.

 Heat And Varicose Veins

 Generally speaking, patients with varicose veins quickly find that heat is not their friend.
-Although we’re used to hearing about using heating pads for injuries and sprains, this does not hold true for varicose veins.
+Although we’re used to hearing about using heating pads for injuries and sprains, this does not hold for varicose veins.

-Simply put, heat has a dilatory effect on veins (aka causes them to widen and fill with even more blood).
+Heat has a dilatory effect on veins (aka causes them to widen and fill with even more blood).
 As you can imagine, stretching and filling a varicose vein with even more blood only aggravates pre-existing symptoms.
 For example, your legs may feel more swollen or uncomfortable than usual.

-Veins widening and filling with even more blood can put extra pressure on vein walls and valves.
+Veins widening and filling with even more blood can put extra pressure on the vein walls and valves.
 This stress can permanently damage them, stretching veins and damaging valve functionality.

 Although these symptoms will be largely temporary – i.e., for as long as you’re exposed to increased heat, they can still be uncomfortable.